Anisotropic tensor calculus: Introduction

 Our last achievement is to introduce the anisotropic Lie derivative.
 This theory has been studied in anisotropic geometry for a long time \cite{Yano57}, but without a clear tensorial development as in Riemannian geometry.
 The anisotropic approach allows one to define the Lie derivative of any anisotropic object by using the Lie bracket of vector fields as an anisotropic derivation (see Definition \ref{ander}).
-There is another approach that uses $TTM$ to define Lie derivatives, which implies more computations (see for example \cite{Lovas04}).
+There is another approach that uses $TTM$ to define Lie derivatives, which entails more computations (see for example \cite{Lovas04}).
 In Proposition \ref{Lieflow}, we obtain a very natural interpretation of the Lie derivative in terms of the flow of a vector field.

 The paper is organized as follows.
 In Section \ref{antensor}, we introduce the anisotropic tensor calculus, the main result being Theorem \ref{existderiv}, which ensures the existence of a unique anisotropic tensor derivation for every anisotropic derivation as in Definition~\ref{ander}.
-In \S \ref{nonlinear} we introduce the notion of spray and its associated nonlinear connection.
-In \S \ref{anlinconn} we give the definition of anisotropic linear connection and the curvature tensor associated.
-In \S \ref{covariant}, we introduce the notion of anisotropic covariant derivation and then of geodesic.
-We also establish the Jacobi equation of a geodesic in Proposition \ref{Jacoboper} and give a condition in terms of the difference tensor (see Remark \ref{differenceten}) which implies that two different anisotropic connections determine the same Jacobi operator.
-In \S \ref{chernconnection} and \S \ref{berwaldcon} we define the Chern and Berwald connections, showing that the first one is the Levi-Civita connection of a Finsler metric and the second one is the most natural connection associated with a spray.
-Some classical tensors are also introduced to describe the difference tensor between them.
-In \S \ref{relationbundles} it is shown how to associate an anisotropic connection to a connection in the vertical subbundle.
+In \S \ref{anlinconn}, we give the definition of anisotropic linear connection and the associated curvature tensor.
+In \S \ref{nonlinearity} and \S \ref{curvanis}, we introduce the non-linear and Ehresmann connections and the curvature tensor associated with an anisotropic connection, concluding the section with the introduction of the covariant derivative along a curve associated with an anisotropic connection in \S \ref{covariant}.
+In \S \ref{chernconnection}, we show that the Chern connection is the Levi-Civita connection of a Finsler metric, namely, it is the only anisotropic connection which is torsion-free and parallel.
+Furthermore, in \S \ref{nonlinear} we introduce the notion of spray and its associated nonlinear connection.
+Some classical tensors are also introduced in \S \ref{berwaldcon} to describe the difference tensor between the Chern and Berwald connections.
+In \S \ref{relationbundles} it is shown how to associate an anisotropic connection to a connection in the vertical subbundle and how one can relate their curvature tensors.
 Finally, in \S \ref{lieder}, we show how to define the anisotropic Lie derivative using the Lie bracket and Theorem \ref{existderiv}.
 We conclude with an interpretation of the anisotropic Lie derivative using the flow of a vector field (see Proposition \ref{Lieflow}).